 - All documentation will need to legalize and translated (if is in other language than Spanish).

-2. Authentication at the public notary and official registration
+2. Receive authentication at the public notary and official registration

 Once the Ministry of Justice has granted the authorization to register as an NGO, you’ll need to authenticate the statutes of the association in a Public Notary.
 Following this, you must register them, along with the resolution from the Ministry of Justice, at the public registry.